Julien-cpsn/ATAC/README.md

 - **To add**
   - Command line usage (send requests, add new requests)
   - keymap configuration (via a config file)
-  - Body & result syntax highlighting
+  - Request body syntax highlighting
   - Export a request to other code formats (curl, PHP, JS, Rust, ...)
-  - Pre and post-request script
+  - Pre and post-request script (javascript v8 engine)

 - **To improve**
   - Auto-completion on env file variables